restrict-template-expressions

 Open in PlaygroundallowRegExp

-Whether to allow RegExp
+Whether to allow regexp

 typed values in template expressions.
+Default: true

 Examples of additional correct code for this rule with { allowRegExp: true }